-This Tex-Mex tortilla casserole was my first ever “quick, easy one-pot wonder” recipe.
-It was given to me 21 years ago by my neighbor Nava Atlas, who is a vegetarian cookbook author.
-I’ve made just a few tweaks, adding a bit more scallions and some additional spices.
-It’s a perfect weeknight dinner that can be on the table in half an hour, start to finish.
+This tortilla casserole was my first ever "quick, easy one-pot wonder" recipe.
+It was given to me 21 years ago by my neighbor Nava Atlas, who is a vegetarian cookbook author and blogger.
+I've made just a few tweaks to Nava's recipe, upping the amount of scallions and adding additional spices.
+This is a perfect weeknight dinner that can be on the table in half an hour, start to finish.
 Move over Rachel Ray!

-In a large bowl combine black beans, corn, tomatoes, green chilies, scallions and spices.
+- In a large bowl, combine all the filling ingredients: black beans, tomatoes, green chilies, corn, scallions, cumin, chili powder, oregano and salt.

-Bake until the cheese is bubbling.
-Cut into squares and serve with your favorite salsa and sour cream or yogurt to spoon on top.
+Bake the casserole until it's hot and the cheese is melted and bubbling.
+Cut it into squares and serve it with your favorite salsa and sour cream or yogurt to spoon on top.

 I've learned over the years that taking the easy way out doesn't mean you can't enjoy a good tasty meal.

-Here the recipe for Tex-Mex Tortilla Casserole.
-If you try this recipe I hope you’ll come back to leave a comment.
-I’d love to know what you think!Print
+Here's the Tortilla Casserole recipe.
+If you try this recipe I hope you'll come back to leave a star rating and a comment.
+I'd love to know what you think!Print

 - Total Time: 30 mins